-- Aerial survey by visual, photographic or electronic means using remote controlled unmanned aerial vehicles (UAV) or aircraft may also be undertaken.
+- Aerial survey by visual, photographic or electronic means.
+We may use aircraft or remote-controlled, unmanned aerial vehicles (UAV) for this type of survey.

-- Inspecting businesses, groups or individuals who are actively trading, giving away, selling or in any other way distributing plants.
+- Inspecting businesses, groups or individuals who trade, give away, sell or in any other way distribute plants or animals.

-- Working in partnership with the Queensland Government on the reduction or eradication of certain species such as bitou bush and telegraph weed.
+- Working with the Queensland Government on the reduction or eradication of certain species.
+Such species includes bitou bush and telegraph weed.

 Pest plants and animals have been divided into prohibited and restricted matter: